Together, we’ll address one of the main reasons

 Pregnancy Brain Blog

-The Pregnancy Brain Blog is updated regularly with blog posts designed to help women in pregnancy and their loved ones navigate successfully through the unique stresses that affect emotional health.
+The Pregnancy Brain Blog is updated regularly with real stories and articles designed to help women in pregnancy and their loved ones navigate successfully through the unique stresses that affect prenatal emotional health.

 The Big Four

-We have identified four areas that can be addressed to promote strong emotional health in pregnancy.
-We will be updating the blog and releasing resources to assist you in the following areas:
+We have identified four areas we call “The Big Four” that when addressed can effectively promote strong emotional health in pregnancy.
+Find helpful resources to assist you in the following areas:

 A support system built on trust with partners, family and friends.